Brazzaville Protocol

 During the summer of 1986, a first informal meeting was organized by French businessman Jean-Yves Ollivier and French president's counselor for African affairs Jean-Christophe Mitterrand between senior South African, Mozambican and Angolan representatives, in the Kalahari Desert.

 On September 10, 1986, Fidel Castro made Crocker's proposal a prerequisite to withdrawal from Angola.
 The South African government did as well.
 The Angolan and American governments began negotiating in June 1987, and the Cuban government joined negotiations on January 28, 1988.
 All three parties held a round of negotiations on March 9 in London.

 Meanwhile, UNITA and South African forces stopped and repelled an MPLA advance on UNITA regions in strongholds in Southern Angola ending with the Battle of Cuito Cuanavale in Cuando Cubango province from January 13 to March 23, 1988.
 This was the largest conventional battle in Africa since World War II.
-UNITA and South Africa retreated after a 15-hour battle on March 23 and moved for negotiations.Kahn, Owen Ellison.
-Disengagement from Southwest Africa: The Prospects for Peace in Angola and Namibia, 1991.
-University of Miami Institute for Soviet and East.
-Page 79.
+UNITA and South Africa retreated after a 15-hour battle on March 23 and moved for negotiations.

 On May 3, the South African government joined the negotiations around Crocker's proposal, and all four parties met in June and August in New York City and Geneva.
 All parties approved an outline agreement of Principles for a Peaceful Settlement in South Western Africa on July 20, and agreed to a ceasefire on August 8.
 The agreement was finally signed on December 13, 1988.